Kernix13/beginner-git-commands/BEGINNER_GIT.md

 > Why would you clone your own repo?

-The one reason I will cloned my repos is when I got a new laptop and I brought down the projects I wanted to work on.
+The reason I cloned my repos is when I got a new laptop and I cloned the projects I wanted on my new machine.
 Regardless, the process is almost identical to cloning a repo that is not yours:

 ```sh
 git clone https_url